mikegrekov/rsschool-cv/cv.md

 <br />

 ## Work experience
   I have no jobs related to Javascript programming.
-I worked for a while as a 1C developer.
+I worked for a while as a 1C developer after university graduation.
 <br />
 <br />